-- The Office of the Solicitor should be consulted throughout the process as necessary; - A Decision File should be created once consideration of a proposal, application, request, or decision begins, which will vary based on the situation; - The Decision File should serve as a single organized source of information that records the Agency decision and decision-making process; - As a routine matter, the Decision Files should capture information from employees who are involved in the decision-making process prior to those employees leaving such roles; - The Decision File should be kept in an accessible location and should be organized in a logical manner, such as chronologically or by topic-or even chronologically within each topic-so that documents can be added to the Decision File as they are generated or received; - To the extent documents may be subject to a privilege, they should be so marked to the extent practicable during the decision-making process; - All documents placed in the Decision File should be appropriately labeled and dated; - Substantive meetings that are relevant to the decision-making process should be sufficiently documented; - Drafts that help substantiate the Agency's decision-making process should be included in the Decision File; - Documentation of electronic information (such as that found on websites) and communications (such as emails) should be maintained in the Decision File only if relevant, substantive, and if it documents the decision-making process; - When information contained on websites is relied on, the Decision File should contain a contemporaneous copy of the website, including the address and date it was downloaded, to ensure that the information relied on is preserved before the website content changes; - Contemporaneous memoranda that document relevant oral communications, serve to explain otherwise confusing emails, or that document other matters that demonstrate the Agency's decision-making process should be written or collected and placed in the Decision File before the final decision is reached; and
+- The Decision File should serve as a single organized source of information that records the Agency decision and decision-making process; - As a routine matter, the Decision Files should capture information from employees who are involved in the decision-making process prior to those employees leaving such roles; - The Decision File should be kept in an accessible location and should be organized in a logical manner, such as chronologically or by topic or even chronologically within each topic-so that documents can be added to the Decision File as they are generated or received; - Decision files can and should be maintained electronically.
+Bureaus and offices should consult with their Responsible Records Officer to determine the appropriate mechanism to maintain these files in accordance with Departmental policy and the Federal Records Act; - To the extent documents may be subject to a privilege, they should be so marked to the extent practicable during the decision-making process; - All documents placed in the Decision File should be appropriately labeled and dated; - Substantive meetings that are relevant to the decision-making process should be sufficiently documented; - Drafts that help substantiate the Agency's decision-making process should be included in the Decision File; - Documentation of electronic information (such as that found on websites) and communications (such as emails) should be maintained in the Decision File only if relevant, substantive, and if it documents the decision-making process; - When information contained on websites is relied on, the Decision File should contain a contemporaneous copy of the website, including the address and date it was downloaded, to ensure that the information relied on is preserved before the website content changes; - Contemporaneous memoranda that document relevant oral communications, explain otherwise confusing emails, or that document other matters that demonstrate the Agency's decision-making process should be written or collected and placed in the Decision File before the final decision is reached; and - Once the decision maker has made a final decision, the Decision File should be closed and retained consistent with the bureau or office's records management plan.